2020 Instructions for FTB 3520-BE Business Entity or Group Nonresident Power of Attorney Declaration

-Full Online Account Access - Allows your tax professional(s) to take available actions, view your estimated tax payments, available notices and correspondence, balance due, and account summary information for the year(s) authorized on your POA Declaration.
+Full Online Account Access - Allows your tax professional(s) to take available actions, view estimated tax payments, available notices and correspondence, balance due, and account summary information for the year(s) authorized on your POA Declaration.

 If multiple relationships exist between a taxpayer and tax professional, the most recent online account access authorization will override any existing online account access authorization level for that tax professional.

 Example 1: Entity ABC Corporation has authorized tax professional John Smith as a POA representative, with full online account access.
-ABC Corp. later files form FTB 3534, Tax Information Authorization, naming John, as a Tax Information Authorization (TIA) representative with limited online account access.
+ABC Corp. later files form FTB 3534, Tax Information Authorization, authorizing John, as a Tax Information Authorization (TIA) representative with limited online account access.
 Upon approval of the TIA, John’s access to ABC Corp.’s account will be changed to limited for both the POA and TIA relationships.

 For more information about online account access, go to ftb.ca.gov/access.

 This online account access authorization does not affect the ability of your tax professional(s) to take actions on your behalf or the information they can receive by phone, chat, or in person.

 If you do not want your tax professional to have any online account access to your tax information, you will need to contact us at 800-852-5711, to request online access to your tax information to be disabled.
 If requested, you will not be able to access your tax information online as a result.